open-feature/playground/README.md

 1. copy `.env.example` to `.env`
 2. Run `npm run env-var-demo`
-3. Open http://localhost:3333/api in your browser
+3. Open http://localhost:3333/message, http://localhost:3333/hex-color/markup, or http://localhost:3333/calculate?num=40 in your browser
+4. Optionally, run the UI as described in the [introductory demo](#introductory-demo)

 You should see **Welcome to the api!** just as before.
 Now, change the value of `new-welcome-message` to true and restart the app.
 It should show **Welcome